Aloshi/EmulationStation/THEMES.md

 `<listSelectorColor>` - the hex color to use for the "selector bar" on the GuiGameList.

+`<listLeftAlign />` - if present, the games list names will be left aligned to $infoWidth.

 `<hideHeader />` - if present, the system name header won't be displayed (useful for replacing it with an image).

 `<hideDividers />` - if present, the divider between games on the detailed GuiGameList won't be displayed.